Speaking Center Director & Staff

 Here are our consultants:

-Russell is a junior and a communication major.
+Russell is a senior and a communication major.
 In his free time, he enjoys fine dining, throwing a Frisbee, and anti-conformity.
 In the future, he would like to work in advertising.
 He loves working at the Speaking Center because all his fellow consultants are wonderful and he gets to help out other students.